jinitsuga/share-talents/readme.md

 Throughout this project I intend to learn and practice:
 -Typescript --> everything points to TS being the future of any Javascript based tech, plus it's starting to feel really nice and convenient to use as I slowly get more and more into it

 -TailwindCSS --> Earlier I've debated between Tailwind and styled-components for styling, and having already done two projects using styled-components, it is time for Tailwind!
-Since I'll be taking it slow while also incorporating TS, it seemed like a good opportunity to also being my Tailwind journey.
+Since I'll be taking it slow while also incorporating TS, it seemed like a good opportunity to also begin my Tailwind journey.

 -Vite: been trying to step away from create-react-app for a multitude of reasons, so this is the first project that I'll be starting with Vite!
 It seems super fast and covenient so far, and it's been an extremely easy install.